 • Passenger capacity, max. - 853 people

-Such a huge plane would not be able to take off if it was built from traditional materials - it would simply be too heavy, and there would not be enough lift from the wings to lift it off the ground.
-Therefore, the main challenge for engineers and designers was the task of minimizing its weight as much as possible.
+Such a huge aircraft would not be able to take off if it were built from traditional materials - it would simply be too heavy, and the lifting force of the wings would not be enough to lift it off the ground.
+Therefore, the main challenge for engineers and designers was the task of reducing its mass as much as possible.

-The solution to this problem became possible due to the use of the latest composite materials, some of which were specially developed for this aircraft.
-For example, the center and main part of the wing (which itself weighs 11 tons!)
-Is 40 percent carbon fiber.
-For welding of structural elements, laser technology was used, which significantly increased the reliability of the joints and reduced the number of fasteners.
+The solution to this problem was made possible through the use of the latest composite materials, some of which were specially developed for this aircraft.
+For example, the central and main part of the wing (which itself weighs 11 tons!) consists of 40 percent carbon fiber.
+Laser technology was used to weld structural elements, which significantly increased the reliability of connections and reduced the number of fasteners.

 Among other things, the designers also took care of environmental friendliness.
-By reducing the amount of fuel consumed by 17% compared to the Boeing 747, they have also achieved a reduction in CO2 emissions - they are 75 g per passenger per 1 km.
+By reducing the amount of fuel consumed by 17% compared to the Boeing 747, they also achieved a reduction in CO2 emissions - they amount to 75 g per passenger per 1 km of travel.

 Boeing 747